profile-pic

 • AI-interview Questions & Answers

-Configure a secure and scalable way to manage distributed file across different network segment including LAN WAN.
-Well in that case basically okay so in that case secure scalable way to manage distributed firewall across different network segment including LAN WAN and cloud networks.
-Okay in that case if you want to use a firewall network and want to secure your all zones so LAN you can basically create as your one of the trusted zone okay where you have all the users with something like private IP address 10 or something 172.192.168 the other zone which is WAN it can be an untrusted zone okay and one even with the cloud networks it can be a part of your what you can say a DMZ I won't say it is a DMZ it will also be a part of WAN but it will be a secured WAN okay so there will be the three zones from LAN okay from the trust zone to untrusted zone okay and also the to the cloud network so basically you need to have different different policies here the firewall policy first you need to allow the traffic from LAN to WAN and LAN to your cloud network okay WAN can be anything like accessing normal internet apart from any application which is not hosted on cloud network okay in order for any traffic which is coming from the LAN side you want that traffic to basically break out okay to cloud based on the types of traffic you want to okay it can be done like the same way from LAN it should be coming from the LAN side and it can go to cloud application if in case it's a cloud based application of if it is not you can go via the second thing based on the policy based routing you can set the next hop depending on the filtering based on source as well as destination combination like this destination is not hosted on the cloud network so you can select a different path policy here or to send it directly to local breakout or normal internet on if there's you know that this traffic is like hosted on the cloud application you can use the next hop as the you can what you can say IKEA tunnel or IPSec tunnel which you have created with your cloud provider maybe Prisma or Zscaler that is what you can do here the tunnel so any other local traffic you can send it by local internet breakout but for the internet based traffic it can be go the cloud application page it can be sent by the IP sector so it will be a zone based combination here
+Configure a secure and scalable way to manage distributed firewalls across different network segments, including LAN, WAN, and cloud networks.
+In that case, a secure and scalable way to manage distributed firewalls across different network segments, including LAN, WAN, and cloud networks, would be to implement a zone-based policy.
+In this case, if you want to use a firewall and want to secure all zones, you can create a trusted zone, such as LAN, where you have all the users with private IP addresses, such as 10.x.x.x, 172.x.x.x, or 192.168.x.x.
+The WAN zone can be an untrusted zone, and the cloud network can be a part of a secured WAN.
+There will be three zones: the trusted LAN zone, the untrusted WAN zone, and the cloud network.
+You need to have different policies for each zone.
+The firewall policy should first allow traffic from LAN to WAN and LAN to the cloud network.
+The WAN zone can access normal internet, apart from any application not hosted on the cloud network.
+For any traffic coming from the LAN side, you want that traffic to break out to the cloud based on the types of traffic you want to allow.
+This can be done by selecting a next hop based on the filtering of the source and destination combination.
+If the destination is not hosted on the cloud network, you can select a different path or send it directly to local breakout or normal internet.
+If the traffic is hosted on a cloud application, you can use a next hop, such as an IKEv2 tunnel or IPSec tunnel, which you have created with your cloud provider, maybe Prisma or Zscaler.
+Any other local traffic can be sent by local internet breakout, but for internet-based traffic, it can be sent to the cloud application page via the IPSec tunnel.
+It will be a zone-based combination here, where you have to configure different policies for each zone to ensure secure and scalable management of distributed firewalls across different network segments.

 The following Python function, which is intended to filter out non whitelisted port from a network configuration distillery.
 What changes would you make to correct the logic?
 Okay.
 Def filter ports, network config.
 Okay.
 Filter config blank for service.
 Put in network config dot item.
 The support of our report filter config service.
 So 22/80/21.
 Okay.
 Then it will be created as 1, 22, 80, and 21.
 This will be a new list.
-And if we do port in network config dot items, Items will be this 1 only.
+And if we do port in network config dot items will be this 1 only.
 If port in white listed port.
 Okay.
 Logic.
 Felt out no ownership.
 So that will be year 21.
 But what we are doing is when we are doing network config key and value combination key value key value, That is fine.
 Key and value concept.
 Then filter ports.
 Filter port is going b network config.
 Okay.
 Network config will go to the network config.
 Okay.
 Network config will then be updating an empty tuple.
 Right?
 It's not a mesh.
 It's a tuple.
 Okay.
 Okay.
 I think it's a tuple.
 You won't be able to add any thing to filter config because it's a tuple.
 No. It's a dictionary blank dictionary.
 Oh, sorry.
 It's a blank dictionary.
 Okay?
 After that one blank dictionary, what we are doing is port is in the white listed port.
 Okay?
 Port matches with the whitelist.
 Well, then we are filter config service equal to port.
 I don't think that it will work like this.
-I think we need to change here from both equal I think it will be filter config.
-Uh, if you're creating it as a dictionary, then sorry for getting the syntax, but I think the folder conf underscore config service equals to port.
+I think we need to change here from both equal I think it will be filter config. if you're creating it as a dictionary, then sorry for getting the syntax, but I think the folder conf underscore config service equals to port.
 That needs to be changed.